Ezbob/cross-build-scripts/README.md

 The `build_stuff.sh` script downloads and builds the cross-compiler and it's dependencies.

-This repo provides two toolchains that should compile out-of-the-box, namely the `arm32-gcc10-soft-float` which builds an 32-bit ARM C and C++ toolchain, and the `aarch64-gcc10` 64-bit ARM C and C++ toolchain.
+This repo provides various toolchains that should compile out-of-the-box.
+One of these toolchains namely the `arm32-gcc10-soft-float` which builds an 32-bit ARM C and C++ toolchain, and the `aarch64-gcc10` 64-bit ARM C and C++ toolchain.

 To build `arm32-gcc10-soft-float` simply goto the `arm32-gcc10-soft-float`
 directory: